xmprise/BongPlayer/README.md

 # BongPlayer

-무인코딩 동영상 플레이어 + WiFi Direct Movie Streaming
+Video player with encoder + WiFi Direct Movie Streaming

+※ This program was created in 2013.